 Can't reduce the intensity of direct, mirror-like reflections.

 The Samsung Q8F is mediocre for watching sports.
 It has good upscaling and can remove artifacts from some low-quality streams, but there's some loss of fine details.
 Unfortunately, it has a slow pixel response time, resulting in significant blur around fast action, and exhibits poor uniformity with a noticeable dirty screen effect in the center of the screen.
-It's also a mediocre choice for afternoon games as it doesn't look good in a bright room due to its low peak brightness and limited reflection handling.
+There are also some unintended intermediate colors around the edges of fast-moving players and objects.
+Finally, it's a mediocre choice for afternoon games as it doesn't look good in a bright room due to its low peak brightness and limited reflection handling.

 Good upscaling.